 Discover something new

-Undergraduate research is a Dominican trademark.
-You won’t have to wait until graduate school to collaborate with a brilliant faculty scholar.
+You won’t have to wait until graduate school to collaborate with a brilliant faculty scholar; undergraduate research is a Dominican trademark.
 You can even apply for special funding from the university to support your original research.
-Our annual research expo in April gives you a chance to practice your presentation skills and show your stuff.
+Our annual research expo each April gives students a chance to practice their presentation skills and demonstrate their scholarship.
 Topics of recent student projects include:

 - Yeast and Bacterial Genetics